HighMacGuy/DDNS53/README.md

 ```
 http://127.0.0.1/ddns53.php?id=ACCESS_KEY&secret=SECRET_KEY&zone=ZONE_ID&hostname=HOSTNAME&type=HOST_TYPE&newip=NEWIP&synology=SYNOLOGY&debug=DEBUG
 ```

+NOTE: __127.0.0.1__ is an example.
+Each server's local IP address is UNIQUE and YOU MUST manually retrieve it.
+Usually the values start with __192.168.1.2__, but it could depend on each server.
+NOTE 2: The capitalized words inside the URL are the variables you need to replace for this script to work.

 ## Credits and Appreciation
 The idea for this script came from [Holger Eilhard](http://holgr.com/)'s php-ddns53 and the required library comes from Dan Myers's [Amazon Route 53 PHP Class](http://sourceforge.net/projects/php-r53/).
 Please credit them for their work and appreciation.